Paris on the Big Bus: Navigating Contraditions in the City of Light

 View down the upper end of the Champs-Élysées.

-No Big Bus experience is complete without the Eiffel Tower.
-We hopped off at the Trocadéro just as the rain drifted away and the sun broke through.
-We elbowed our way to the wall for the obligatory shot, unable to see the three-meter-high bulletproof glass that now protects the tower from modern threats.
-It’s a necessary shield against the world, though I suspect stepping on one of those little metal souvenir towers in the dark would be worse than a Lego landmine.
+We elbowed through the crowds for the obligatory photo op.
+Interestingly, you can’t easily see the three-meter-high bulletproof glass that now protects the Iron Lady from modern threats.
+It’s a necessary shield, though I suspect stepping on a stray metal souvenir tower in the dark is still more painful than a Lego landmine.

 Paris remains a city of surprises and deep contradictions.
-But for these two damp tourists, it was a very good time.
+Whether you are a solo traveler or exploring as a couple, the Big Bus journey offers a high-level view of a city that is constantly rebuilding itself.
+For these two damp tourists, it was a very good time.

 If the mystique of Turkey and Istanbul has captured your eye, you may want to consider joining us in October of 2023.
 Bible Land Explorers will be engaging the western end of the country with stops in Istanbul, Troy, Ephesus and many other sites.
 You will eat well, sleep well, and see well on this one.
 Guaranteed!
 Click here for details.